huan/paper-morpho-vector-presentation/paper/text.md

 Table: (Study of Word Structure) \label {study-of-word-structure}

-That morphonology knowledge will also help human to understand the words a lot.
-There has a famous book named 《GRE词汇精选》（GRE红宝书） which is known by all the Chinese students who want to pass the GRE test, and it gives a lot of morphological tricks like Table \ref{gre-book}:
+That morphology knowledge will also help human to understand the words a lot.
+There has a famous book named 《GRE词汇精选》（红宝书） which is known by all the Chinese students who want to pass the GRE test, and it gives a lot of morphological tricks like Table \ref{gre-book}:

 | Word | Morphemes / Meaning |
 | ---- | --------- |